Fund Tennessee is made up of 3 parts

 Frequently Asked Questions FAQs

 As Tennessee deploys equitable access to capital throughout our state, our team is working hard to provide a growing list of resources to address frequently asked questions about InvestTN, LendTN, AssistTN, and other critical aspects of Tennessee's entrepreneur ecosystem.
-Whether you're a startup or venture fund, this section will provide you with the information you need to make informed decisions about how Fund Tennessee can help you succeed.

-Q: What types of businesses are not eligible?
+What types of businesses are not eligible?

-A: A business cannot
+A business cannot

 ◦ Be engaged in activities that are prohibited by federal law, speculative activities that profit from fluctuations in price, or pyramid sales.